SimoBg123/anti-rob-custom/README.md

-Hello!
-This is my first script!
-Discord : Simeoncho#7008
-Fivem Developer <3

-Work for QBCore / Steam License Acces dont working
+Work for QBCore / Steam License Access wont working until the next update, in few days.